Jennifer Bisram

 /bio

-Before returning home to the Big Apple, Jennifer worked at WXYZ-TV, the ABC affiliate in Detroit, MI as a weekend morning anchor and investigative reporter.
-She also worked on two franchises: Detroit's Most Wanted and Taking Action for You.
+Jennifer also worked at WXYZ-TV, the ABC affiliate in Detroit, MI as a weekend morning anchor, investigative reporter and problem solver.
+Detroit's Most Wanted and Taking Action for You- were two franchises she focused on.

-Before her move to Miami, she worked at WOFL-TV, the FOX affiliate in Orlando, FL.
+Before her move to Miami, she worked at WOFL-TV, the FOX affiliate in Orlando, FL - where she she covered the deadly shooting of Trayvon Martin from the night the tragedy unfolded.

-She began her television reporting career at News55 on Long Island and quickly moved on to the News12 Network – where she reported for nearly five-years, before leaving NYC for the Sunshine State.
+She began her television reporting career at News55 on Long Island and quickly moved on to the News12 Network – where she reported for nearly five-years.

 When she's not reporting, she's writing.